ninchat/ninchat-api/api.md

 Access types:

-- "session" keys may be used in `create_session` actions for 5 days.
+- "session" keys may be used in `create_session` actions.
 - "channel" keys may be used in a single `join_channel` action.
 If `realm_member` is true, the invited user will also join the realm of the channel (if any).
 If `user_id` is specified, the invite can only be used by